smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

 The implementations of `Handler` in `axum` and `smithy-rs` follow a similar pattern - convert `http::Request` into the closure's input, run the closure, convert the output of the closure to `http::Response`.

-In `smithy-rs` we do not need a notion of "extractor" - the `http::Request` decomposition is specified by the Smithy model, whereas in `axum` it's defined by the handlers signature.
-In `smithy-rs` the only remaining degree of freedom in the signature of the handler is whether or not state is included.
+In `smithy-rs` we do not need a general notion of "extractor" - the `http::Request` decomposition is specified by the Smithy model, whereas in `axum` it's defined by the handlers signature.
+Despite the Smithy specification the customer may still want an "escape hatch" to allow them access to data outside of the Smithy service inputs, for this reason we should continue to support a restricted notion of extractor.
+This will help support use cases such as passing [lambda_http::Context](https://docs.rs/lambda_http/latest/lambda_http/struct.Context.html) through to the handler despite it not being modeled in the Smithy model.

 Dual to `FromRequest` is the [axum::response::IntoResponse](https://docs.rs/axum/latest/axum/response/trait.IntoResponse.html) trait.
 This plays the role of converting the output of the handler to `http::Response`.
 Again, the difference between `axum` and `smithy-rs` is that `smithy-rs` has the conversion from `{Operation}Output` to `http::Response` specified by the Smithy model, whereas in `axum` the customer is free to specify a return type which implements `axum::response::IntoResponse`.